Debt collection in the enforcement court

 The purpose of the enforcement court is to reach a binding agreement on a possible installment plan or similar solution.
 In practice, the debtor rarely brings the full amount to the enforcement court.

-The limitation period for claims has now been extended to 10 years, instead of the 3 years normally applicable to invoice claims, for example.
-In other words, you now have a claim that is only time-barred after 10 years - not 3 years.
-This interruption of the limitation period can have a significant impact on whether or not you get your money back.
-More time can be devoted to recovering the debt, while the debtor's ability to pay may also change over time.
+The limitation period for the claim has now been extended to 10 years, instead of the 3 years that normally applies to e.g. invoice claims.
+In other words, you now have a claim that only becomes time-barred after 10 years - not 3 years.
+This interruption of the statute of limitations can have a significant impact on whether or not you get your money back.
+More time can be set aside to recover the debt, while the debtor's ability to pay may also change over time.

 Who can send a case to the enforcement court?